zwcloud/ImGui/docs/design/Built-in-Rendering-API-Details.md

 | font stretch |      N/A      |     N/A     |   N/A    |

 All text properties except font color have influences on `TextPrimitive`, `TextContext` and `TextMesh`.
 Note font stretch will not be supported since almost all web browsers have decided not to support it.

+# Update a Primitive

+We should be able to update a primitive without completely recreating it.
+For example, a rectangle `PathPrimitive`, the size of this rectangle is changed, then only the corrdinates of added line-segments should be changed:

+	//create a line-segment
+	public void PathLineTo(Point point)
+	{
+		Path.Add(new LineToCommand(point));
+	}

+	//modify a line-segment
+	//1. find the LineToCommand that should be modified var lineToCommand = FindLineCmd(Path, ...);
+	//2. modify the end point
+	lineToCommand.Point = new Point(newX, newY);

+At present, there is no implementation of `FindLineCmd`.